Dish Network Marine Services in the Caribbean

 Dish Network is the second largest US satellite TV provider, with a constellation of satellites in several orbital locations and a combination of wide (CONUS) beams covering the contiguous US, and spot beams that cover small areas and carry local stations.

 For terrestrial customers, Dish Network makes custom antennas and LNBs that can receive signal from several satellites at one time.
 No such antennas exist for the marine markets, therefore marine antennas will track one satellite at a time, and channel selection will be limited to whichever satellite is being used at that time.
+Switching between satellites can be cumbersome.

-The footprint of some of Dish’s satellites extends off the continental US into the Caribbean. when combined, a vessel can travel through most of the Eastern and Western Caribbean, Mexico, Cayman Islands, and parts of Jamaica, Cuba, Bahamas and the Turks and Caicos, be within the footprint of at least one satellite and receive at least some of Dish’s channel lineup.
+The footprint of some of Dish’s satellites extends off the continental US into the Caribbean.
+When combined, a vessel can travel through most of the eastern and western Caribbean, Mexico, Cayman Islands, and parts of Jamaica, Cuba, Bahamas and the Turks and Caicos, be within the footprint of at least one satellite and receive at least some of Dish’s channel lineup.

 Service to vessels is provided through the Dish Outdoors program, a pay-as-you-go, no-contract offering.
 US billing and service addresses are required to establish an account.

-For yachts arriving in the Caribbean, perhaps en-route to Puerto Rico, USVI or mainland US, we can supply Dish Network receivers and handle account setup and activation.
+For yachts arriving in the Caribbean, perhaps enroute to Puerto Rico, USVI or mainland US, we can supply Dish Network receivers and handle account setup and activation.
 At our St. Maarten base we can handle antenna conversion, equipment installation and integration with your AV control system.

 For yachts that will not use St. Maarten as their first Caribbean destination, we can arrange for shipping of the receivers to a convenient location.